Explore the Acts of Congress for Yourself

 On June 22, 2012, the Mount Vernon Ladies’ Association emerged triumphant from an auction at Christie’s in New York, securing a priceless treasure: George Washington’s personal copy of the Acts of Congress.
-This rare volume includes Washington’s copy of the Constitution, the Bill of Rights, and other legislation passed by the first session of Congress, complete with his personal annotations.
+This rare volume includes Washington’s copy of the Constitution, the original 12 proposed amendments to the Constitution (out of which 10 were ratified as the Bill of Rights in 1791), and other legislation passed by the first session of Congress, complete with his personal annotations.
 He brought the book home to Mount Vernon after retiring from the presidency in March 1797.
 Since leaving the hands of the Washington family in 1876, it has been treasured and preserved by several noted private collectors.
 The book now resides within The Fred W. Smith National Library for the Study of George Washington, which opened its doors in the Fall of 2013.

 His custom-bound copy of the Acts is embossed in gilt letters reading “President of the United States.”
 Washington’s bold signature appears on the right corner of the title page.
 He also pasted his engraved armorial bookplate to the inside front cover.
 The bookplate features the Washington family coat of arms and the motto “exitus acta probat,” which translates to “the result is the test of the actions.”